Beds & Comfort · Senior dogs

 - Can the cover be machine washed?

-- Is there a waterproof liner or inner protection?
+- Is there a waterproof liner where the listing confirms one?

 - Is the bed low enough for your dog to step onto?

-- Is the foam thick enough for your dog's size?
+- Is the foam or filling suitable for your dog's size?

 - Is your dog's stiffness stable, or should you ask a vet first?